SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 ## Future Work:
 Running the model for more number of epochs, Testing with other models, Performing hyperparameter optimization with a larger search space, etc.

 N.B.
-The project is undergoing and hence
+The project is undergoing and hence the latest